edcork/edcork.github.io/docs/pages/write/system_config.md

 ---
 title: Update the system configuration
-sidebar: write_sidebar
-toc: false
-permalink: system_config.html
-folder: write
+layout: default
+parent: Prepare an environment to install OMT
+nav_order: 2
 ---

+**On this page**

+> - TOC
+> {:toc}

-Before you can deploy OPTIC Management Toolkit (OMT) with the embedded Kubernetes, you must:
+Before you can deploy OMT with the embedded Kubernetes, you must:

 *   Check the SSH configurations
 *   Ensure the localhost is resolved to 127.0.0.1